Knee Pain 101

 Hamstring stretch: Standing, take one leg in front of the other.
 Keeping your front leg straight and your back leg slightly bent, tip forward from your hips so you feel the stretch in the back of your thigh on the straight leg to stretch the hamstring.
 Lift the toes to stretch your calf.

-Foam rolling these two muscle groups can also helpful.
+Foam rolling these two muscle groups can also help.

 Foam rolling for the Quadriceps: Face down, prop yourself up on your forearms with the foam roller underneath the front of the thigh (quadriceps) of one leg.
 Use your arms to help roll your thigh back and forth on the roller.
 Be careful not to roll onto or over the top of the knee cap.
 You can do this with your leg straight or with the knee bent which will be slightly more intense.